Spectrum of MATLABs magic squares: Introduction

 Magic squares are given historical~\cite{anderson2001mathematical}, cultural~\cite{cammann1969islamic} and recreational~\cite{benefiel2012magic} importance.
 Matrix properties of the magic square are also studied~\cite{loly2009magic}\cite{van1990magic} for various applications in image processing~\cite{liu2012study}, privacy \cite{ranjani2017data}, statistics \cite{hunter2010some}, and geophysics \cite{adetokunbo20163d}.
 Spectral properties of some special magic squares have also been studied in the past~\cite{loly2009magic},~\cite{mattingly2000even} and ~\cite{lee2006linear}.

 In this article, we discuss the eigenvalues of a class of magic squares.
-More specifically, we obtain approximations of eigenvalues of magic squares generated by MATLAB's magic() command~\cite{moler2004numerical} and prove error bounds on the approximation.
-The magic() command uses the \begin{enumerate} \item Siamese method~\cite{weisstein2002magic} for generating odd magic squares \item Strachey method~\cite{ball2016mathematical} for generating singly even magic squares \item A form of \emph{criss-cross} method for generating doubly even magic squares. \end{enumerate}
+More specifically, we obtain the eigenvalues of magic squares generated by MATLAB's magic() command~\cite{moler2004numerical}.
+The magic() command uses the \begin{enumerate} \item Siamese method~\cite{weisstein2002magic} for generating odd magic squares, \item Strachey method~\cite{ball2016mathematical} for generating singly even magic squares, \item A form of \emph{criss-cross} method for generating doubly even magic squares. \end{enumerate} The next section (Section~\ref{Notations}) provides the notations and definitions we will be working on within this article.
+In the subsequent sections (Sections~\ref{Odd},~\ref{singly_even},~\ref{doubly_even}), we prove theorems on the spectrum of the eigenvalues of odd, singly even and doubly even magic squares.